Fully coupled functional equations for the quark sector of QCD: Stability of the numerical results

 \subsection{Varying the UV cutoff}

 We have verified explicitly that our results are practically insensitive to variations momentum cutoff $\Lambda$ within the range $\Lambda=50$\,GeV to $\Lambda=5000$\,GeV.
-Note that, while $\lambda_1$ displays a marginal (logarithmic) cutoff dependence, all remaining $\lambda_i$ are not subject to renormalisation.
+As mentioned before, in the MOM${}^2$ scheme this check only tests our numerics implementation, and not the cutoff-independence of the renormalization scheme, as in the MOM scheme.
+Note that, while $\lambda_1$ displays a marginal (logarithmic) momentum dependence, all remaining $\lambda_i$ are not subject to renormalization.
 Moreover, in the Landau gauge, the logarithmic running of $Z_l(p)$ vanishes at one loop, and only $M_l(p)$ shows a one-loop logarithmic running.
 Accordingly, in \fig{fig:ResultsLambda} we show the absence of cutoff-dependence in $M_l(p)$, $1/Z_l(p)$, and $\bar\lambda_1(p)$.
 Our results are especially stable, and, in particular, no $\log\Lambda$-dependence may be discerned.

 We emphasise that the detection of such a logarithmic dependence in the present system is very difficult, due to its (Landau gauge) suppression in $Z_l$, and the decay of $M_l(p)$ for large momenta.
 This leaves us with $\bar\lambda_1(p)$, whose perturbative momentum-dependence is fixed by the self-consistent determination described in \sec{sec:SC-alphasDet}.
-Note that these properties, even though they complicate the detection of residual cutoff-dependences, are a welcome feature rather than a liability: the present setup reduces the sensitivity of the SDE system with respect to the subtleties of a non-perturbative numerical renormalisation.
+Note that these properties, even though they complicate the detection of residual cutoff-dependences, are a welcome feature rather than a liability: the present setup reduces the sensitivity of the SDE system with respect to the subtleties of a non-perturbative numerical renormalization.